kyg0910/kyg0910.github.io/_pages/publications.md

 [Pre.
 2] **Kim, Y.-G.**, Brandt, L., Cheung, K., Nunes, E. V., Roll, J., Luo, S. X.‡, and Liu, Y.‡ (2024).
 Optimizing contingency management with reinforcement learning. [[MedRxiv]](https://www.medrxiv.org/content/10.1101/2024.03.28.24305031v1) [[Code]](https://github.com/kyg0910/Optimizing-Contingency-Management-with-Reinforcement-Learning)
    ‡: Equal contribution of the corresponding authors

 [Pre.
-3] Yu, W., Qu, G., **Kim, Y.-G.**, Xu, L., and Zhang, A (2025).
-A Novel GNN Framework Integrating Neuroimaging and Behavioral Information to Understand Adolescent Psychiatric Disorders [[OpenReview]](https://openreview.net/forum?id=Yjv27GWb3n&referrer=%5Bthe%20profile%20of%20Aiying%20Zhang%5D(%2Fprofile%3Fid%3D~Aiying_Zhang1))

-[Pre.
-4] Zheng, X., Ravid, O., Barry, R. A.J., Kim, Y., Wang, Q., **Kim, Y.-G.**, Zhu, X.‡ and He, X.‡ (2024).
+3] Zheng, X., Ravid, O., Barry, R. A.J., Kim, Y., Wang, Q., **Kim, Y.-G.**, Zhu, X.‡ and He, X.‡ (2024).
 Denoising Variational Autoencoder as a Feature Reduction Pipeline for the diagnosis of Autism based on Resting-state fMRI. [[Arxiv]](https://www.medrxiv.org/content/10.1101/2024.03.28.24305031v1)
    ‡: Equal contribution of the corresponding authors

 ## Work in progress
 [W1] Yang B., **Kim, Y.-G.**, and Wang Y. Representation learning for optimizing individualized treatment decisions.
 Work in progress
 * This work was selected as the Runner-up in the student paper competition for the Statistics in Imaging Section of the ASA.

+[W2] Yu, W., Qu, G., **Kim, Y.-G.**, Xu, L., and Zhang, A (2025).
+A Novel GNN Framework Integrating Neuroimaging and Behavioral Information to Understand Adolescent Psychiatric Disorders (Submitted to MIDL 2025)